larkly/docker-scientificlinux/README.md

 docker-scientificlinux
 ======================

-Dockerfile for making ScientificLinux images for Docker with rinse
+Dockerfile for rolling ScientificLinux images for Docker with rinse

+Not really ready yet.